examax/pythonlearning/README.md

 # pythonlearning
-Containing notebooks I used to learn the Python programming language
+Containing notebooks and other files I used to learn the Python programming language